Edward Lhuyd

+Edward Lhuyd (/lɔɪd/ LOYD; [ˈɬʊid]; 1660 – 30 June 1709), also known as Edward Lhwyd and by other spellings, was a British scientist, geographer, historian and antiquary.
+He was the second Keeper of the University of Oxford's Ashmolean Museum, and published the first catalogue of fossils, the Lithophylacii Britannici Ichnographia.

+Name

+Lhuyd is an archaic spelling of the same Welsh surname now usually rendered as Lloyd or Llwyd, from llwyd ('grey').
+It also appears frequently as Lhwyd; less often as Lhwydd, Llhwyd, Llwid and Floyd; and latinized as (Eduardus or Edvardus) Luidius, frequently abbreviated Luid., and as Lhuydus and Lloydia in some scientific names.
+The English and Latin forms are also sometimes combined as Edward Luidius.

 Life

-Lhuyd was born in 1660, in Loppington, Shropshire, England, the illegitimate son of Edward Lloyd of Llanforda, Oswestry, and Bridget Pryse of Llansantffraid, near Talybont, Cardiganshire in 1660.
-His family belonged to the gentry of south-west Wales.
-Though well-established, the family was not wealthy.
+Lhuyd was born in 1660, in Loppington, Shropshire, England, the illegitimate son of Edward Llwyd or Lloyd of Llanforda, Oswestry, and Bridget Pryse of Llansantffraid, near Talybont, Cardiganshire, in 1660.
+His family belonged to the gentry of southwest Wales.
+Though well established, the family was not wealthy.
 His father experimented with agriculture and industry in a manner that impinged on the new science of the day.
-The son attended and later taught at Oswestry Grammar School and went up to Jesus College, Oxford in 1682, but dropped out before graduation.
-In 1684, he was appointed to assist Robert Plot, Keeper of the Ashmolean Museum (then in Broad Street), and replaced him as such in 1690, holding the post until his death in 1709.
+The son attended and later taught at Oswestry Grammar School, and in 1682 went up to Jesus College, Oxford, but dropped out before graduation.
+In 1684, he was appointed to assist Robert Plot, Keeper of the Ashmolean Museum (which at that time was in Broad Street), and became the second Keeper himself in 1690, holding the post until his death in 1709.